willtrnr/capman/README.md

     makes providing alternatives difficult.

   - To add to the previous point, no file ownership enforcement is made, files can end up belonging to multiple packages.
+No reference counting is made, so files are removed as soon as one of the owning package is removed.

   - Some of the packages install files in `$HOME`.